SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 ```

 But often there is time-series data, such as measurement data from an experiment,
-we want to embedd as data in the simulation of a PDE, or as a forcing function on the right-hand side of an ODE -- is it is the case here.
-For this, MTK allows to "register" arbitrary
+we want to embed as data in the simulation of a PDE, or as a forcing function on
+the right-hand side of an ODE -- is it is the case here.
+For this, MTK allows to
-Julia functions, which are excluded from symbolic transformations but are just used
+"register" arbitrary Julia functions, which are excluded from symbolic
-as-is.
-So, you could, for example, interpolate a given time series using
+transformations but are just used as-is.
+So, you could, for example, interpolate
+a given time series using
 [DataInterpolations.jl](https://github.com/PumasAI/DataInterpolations.jl).
 Here,
 we illustrate this option by a simple lookup ("zero-order hold") of a vector
 of random values: